Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 — Gain the control to instantly thaw a frozen system by precisely striking the cache of a specific URL with a hammer (revalidatePath) the moment malicious spam is deleted.

-Precision Course Review Targeting (revalidateTag)
+Precision Targeting of Course Reviews (revalidateTag)

 — Establish an enterprise-grade invalidation strategy that uses surrogate keys (cacheTag) to chain-synchronize cache fragments scattered across the globe with a single command.